StolenCheese/stolencheese.github.io/content/projects/ch-concentrated-solar.md

 Towers use the `reactor` prototype definition, as the only one in the game to generate heat from a power source.
 The contents/burning fuel of the reactor is a custom fluid named `solar-intensity`, the the amount of power generated scaling based on its temperature, allowing the power of a tower to be scaled easily by the number of surrounding mirrors, just by setting their temperature.
 The main downside of this is that in Factorio 0°≠ empty, despite both producing no power, so the tower's fluid box must be explicitly drained during night/with no surrounding mirrors to display the no fuel icon.

-The main loop of the mod is then as such:
+[^coremain]: The main loop of the mod is then as such:

 ```lua
 local function on_nth_tick_tower_update(event)